-- Edmonds CC Security Office will notify the Office of VP for Student Services. - Notify the Lynnwood Police of a missing student, even if the individual has been missing less than 24 hours. - Lynnwood Police, following their missing persons protocol, will make the determination if the Your Right to Know Edmonds Community College Annual Fire and Security Report Data from 2016-2018

-- student is missing and initiate any needed investigation. - When it is determined that we have been unaware of a resident's whereabouts for 24 hours or more, Lynnwood Police must be updated. - Person identified in the record by the student as the contact for "Missing Student Report" will be notified.
+- EC Security Office will notify the Office of VP for Student Serices. - Notify the Lynnwood Police of a missing student, even if the idividual has been missing less than 24 hours. - Lynnwood Police, following their missing persons protocol, will make the determination if the student is missing and initiate any needed investigation. - When it is determined that we have been unaware of a resident' whereabouts for 24 hours or more, Lynnwood Police must be updated. - Person identified in the record by the student as the contact or "Missing Student Report" will be notified.